Fast Facts: Anwar al-Awlaki on YouTube

 Many of the videos available on YouTube are lectures by Awlaki himself, posted online by ostensible supporters of Awlaki, including his ideology, and his terrorist legacy.
 A significant and worrisome subset of these lectures employ language that explicitly or implicitly endorses violence against American and Western civilians.
 These videos and others—including Awlaki's "Battle of the Hearts and Minds" lecture, his "Constants on the Paths of Jihad" lecture, and his "Never Trust a Kuffar [non-believer]" lecture—are not only hosted on YouTube, but are made particularly accessible and normalized through YouTube's search engine process, its autofill feature, and its recommendations section.

-CEP has called on YouTube to cease serving as a vehicle for terrorist recruitment by Awlaki.
-This call includes the request to cease hosting all of Awlaki’s lectures, and to cease promoting Awlaki’s most extremist and inciting lectures through the company’s search, autofill, and recommendations algorithms.
+CEP has repeatedly called on YouTube to cease serving as a vehicle for terrorist recruitment by Awlaki.
+This call includes the request to cease hosting all of Awlaki's lectures, and to cease promoting Awlaki's most extremist and inciting lectures through the company's search, autofill, and recommendations algorithms.
+While CEP has seen some progress in the takedown of certain copies of Awlaki's videos, other copies of the lecture remain readily accessible and live on the platform for months or years at a time.
+Confusing the matter, YouTube has added a warning label on at least one copy of Awlaki's "Battle of the Hearts and Minds" lectures, while enabling users to still access the video and acknowledging that YouTube has reviewed the video and allowed it to remain up.

 Until YouTube refuses to host Awlaki's extremist content on its platform, individuals will continue to turn to YouTube for exposure to messaging by Awlaki and other influential and radicalizing preachers in order to self-radicalize to extremism.
 This radicalization process too often does not end online, but instead results in the deaths of those radicalized to violence, and their victims in Orlando, San Bernardino, Paris, and beyond.